 Activating Verdant Spheres restores 4% of Kael'thas's maximum Mana.

-Nether Wind is a decent talent that increases the utility of Gravity Lapse twice over.
+Nether Wind is an excellent talent that increases the utility of Gravity Lapse twice over.
 The increase in range will allow Kael'thas to more safely catch out enemies or peel for allies.
 Nether Wind is incredibly strong when combined with Verdant Spheres, as it will allow Kael'thas to land Gravity Lapse on Heroes hidden behind the enemy frontline.
 The Mana refund is also a great bonus that will help to somewhat relieve Kael'thas from the burden of his Mana intensive abilities.
-Unfortunately for Nether Wind, the cooldown and Mana cost reduction of Energy Roil are oftentimes too good to pass up.

 5. Level 7 Talents for Kael'thas